adikanta1/Git-TutorialDemo/README.md

 watch Tutorial on YouTube

 ## local Development
-1.open index.html in your browser
+1.open index.html in your browsers